 How much exercise is enough?
-It might be a lot less than you think.
+It might be less than you think.

 It’s summer time, the days are long and you know this is the time of year you should be really getting those hours of exercise in.
 But the day has flown and once again your nominated 90 minutes for exercise has been squashed to 30.
 There’s no point now right?
 Agh…Think again!!